xelanola/CM515-course-2025/modules/02_RStudio/06_ImportExport.md

   3. Set the working directory
   4. Use `read.table`, `read.csv` or some other function to import the data
   5. Exploratory Data Analysis (EDA)

-## Amending Objects in R

-Once we have imported our data into R, we store it in an object.

-Our data is a dataframe in the object `lifeExp`.

-Let's look at its structure:

 ----